 At Harare International School we have the good fortune of wonderful facilities and year round good weather so our learning takes place both in the classroom setting as well as outdoors.
 To extend our learning beyond the regular day, which often includes regular local field trips, we offer a very special program called Explore Zimbabwe.

-From our very youngest children in Early Childhood 1 to our Grade 5 students we begin this with Tarisai Zimbabwe Day each September where we highlight the amazing Zimbabwean culture.
-Throughout our curriculum and in our After School Activities programs we also interweave our host country.
+From our very youngest children in Early Childhood 1 to our Grade 5 students we begin this with Tarisai Zimbabwe Day each September where we highlight the amazing Zimbabwean language and culture.
+Throughout our curriculum and in our After School Activities programs we also interweave learning experiences connected to our host country.

 In Grades 4 and 5 students go out for up to a school week on set trips to learn more about Zimbabwe as part of our Week Without Walls.
-Grade 5 goes to Honde Valley to a tea plantation while Grade 4 goes for a shorter amount of time to a closer location to learn about conservation and animals.
+This year Grade 5 will travel not too far out of Harare while Grade 4 goes for a shorter amount of time to a closer location to experience studies and activities related to conservation and survival skills.
 Both trips correspond to their Units of Inquiry and are an authentic way to learn in context.
 Click on the links for suggested Kit lists for Grade 4 and Grade 5.

 Explore Zimbabwe continues on through the Middle and High schools.
 Each grade level has a specifically designed trip as part of our curriculum and learning about Zimbabwe.